 Consistently invite him to join in, and keep at it even if he doesn’t.

 If you stay consistent, it won’t take long to teach your toddler this great habit.

 Before long, all you’ll have to do is ask and your toddler will do the rest!

 Are you teaching or have you taught your toddler to clean up his/her toys?
-Share your go to tips with me in the comments below–I’d love to hear from you!
+Let me know in the comments below–I’d love to hear how it’s going for you!